Be patient toward all that is unsolved in your heart and try to love the questions themselves.

 Our actions create ripple effects, whether we realize it or not.
 Leadership isn't just about outcomes — it's about the impact we have on the people around us.
 Reflecting on this influence helps us lead with greater intention and care.

-When to use it: When addressing team dynamics, employee engagement, or culture-building.
+• When to use it: When addressing team dynamics or reflecting on purpose.

-Go deeper: Ask them to gather perspectives from trusted team members to deepen self-awareness of their impact.
+• Go deeper: Ask for perspectives from trusted team members to deepen self-awareness of your impact.

 9. If you had to simplify drastically, what is absolutely essential for you to focus on right now, and what could you let go of?